glyphobet/fragments/README.md

 * `diff [[-U | --unified] NUM] [FILENAME [FILENAME ...]]`

-    show differences between committed and uncommitted versions
+    Show differences between committed and uncommitted versions.

     `-U NUM`, `--unified NUM` number of lines of context to show

 * `commit [FILENAME [FILENAME ...]]`

-    commit changes to one or more files
+    Commit changes to one or more files.

 * `revert [FILENAME [FILENAME ...]]`

-    revert changes to one or more files
+    Revert changes to one or more files.

 * `apply [-i | -a] [[-U | --unified] NUM] FILENAME`

-    apply changes in _FILENAME_ that were made since last commit to as many other followed files as possible
+    Apply changes in _FILENAME_ that were made since last commit to as many other followed files as possible.

     `-i, --interactive` interactively select changes to apply